 \section{Abstract}

-Recent improvements in synthetic data generation make it possible to produce images that are highly photorealistic and indistinguishable from real ones.
+Recent breakthroughs in synthetic data generation approaches made it possible to produce highly photorealistic images which are hardly distinguishable from real ones.
 Furthermore, synthetic generation pipelines have the potential to generate an unlimited number of images.
-The combination of high photorealism and scale turn the synthetic data into a promising candidate for potentially improving various machine learning (ML) pipelines.
+The combination of high photorealism and scale turn synthetic data into a promising candidate for improving various machine learning (ML) pipelines.
 Thus far, a large body of research in this field has focused on using synthetic images for training, by augmenting and enlarging training data.
 In contrast to using synthetic data for training, in this work we explore whether synthetic data can be beneficial for model selection.
 Considering the task of image classification, we demonstrate that when data is scarce, synthetic data can be used to replace the held out validation set, thus allowing to train on a larger dataset.
 We also introduce a novel method to calibrate the synthetic error estimation to fit that of the real domain.
 We show that such calibration significantly improves the usefulness of synthetic data for model selection.